skip to main content

 Introducing seating areas to encourage more people to come and stay for longer, and improving the pedestrian and cycling experience throughout the town centre.
 Disabled parking spaces will be provided on the southern side of the square.

 Works will begin on-site in late 2023.
-The project should be complete by January 2025.
+The project should be complete by early 2025.

 How much will it cost?